kesettle/project3/EntertainmentChannelAnalysis.md

 predictor variables for each bootstrap sample.
 The final prediction is an average of the bootstrap predictions.
-We use the tuning parameter `mtry`, the number of randomly selected predictors, using values 1 through 3 to see fit the best tune.
+We use the tuning parameter `mtry`, the number of randomly selected predictors, using values 1 through 3 to fit the best tune.

 ``` r
 #set tuning parameters